Paper Towns (film): Plot

 When Quentin, Benjamin, and Marcus attend a party at Jason's house, Lacey argues with Rebecca over her betrayal of Margo with Jason.
-Because of her loyalty to Margo and her revulsion towards Rebecca and Jason's promiscuity, Lacey leaves in disgust.
-Quentin finds Lacey in a bathroom and gets to know her, discovering that, beneath her superficial exterior, she is an intelligent and compassionate person, and they become friends.
-After finding more clues, Quentin starts to put them together and is led with his friends to an old gift store at an abandoned strip mall.
-They find a map that Margo used, and discover that she has been hiding in Agloe, a paper town located in the State of New York.
-Quentin and his friends, including Marcus's girlfriend Angela, begin a two-day road trip to find Margo, hoping to be home in time for their prom after they find her.
-They bond on the way, as Benjamin and Lacey are going to the prom together; Marcus and Angela consummate their relationship.
+Because of her loyalty to Margo and her revulsion towards Rebecca and Jason's affair, Lacey leaves in disgust.
+Quentin finds her in a bathroom and gets to know her.
+He discovers that, beneath her superficial exterior, she is an intelligent and compassionate person, and they become friends.

+After finding more clues, Quentin and his friends are led to an old gift store at an abandoned strip mall.
+They find a map that Margo used, and discover that she has been hiding in Agloe, a paper town located in the state of New York.
+Quentin and his friends, including Marcus's girlfriend Angela, go on two-day road trip to find Margo.
+The group plans to be home in time for prom after they find her.
+They bond on the way, as Benjamin and Lacey decide to go to the prom together, and Marcus and Angela consummate their relationship.

-When they do not find Margo where they expect her to be, Quentin stays while the others return home with his car.
-He finds Margo on the street and admits his affection for her, but she does not feel the same way.
-She ran away from home to escape her dysfunctional family life, to figure out who she is.
+When the group does not find Margo where they expect her to be, Quentin stays in Agloe while the others return home with his car.
+He finds her on the street and admits his romantic feelings for her, but she does not feel the same way.
+Margo ran away from home to escape her dysfunctional family life and figure out who she is.
 She left the clues to let Quentin know that she is safe, not to invite him to follow her.

 Margo remains in Agloe.
 Quentin books a bus ticket home, and they share a farewell kiss.
-Before he leaves, Margo tells him that she has been in contact with Ruthie since leaving Orlando.
+Before he leaves, she tells him that she has been in contact with Ruthie since leaving Orlando.
 Returning to Orlando, Quentin enjoys the company of his friends at the prom.
-After graduation, he continues spending time with them throughout the summer before they all leave for college.
+After graduation, he continues spending time with them throughout the summer and learns ambiguous stories about Margo before they all leave for college.